Impractical Jokers: The Movie

-Impractical Jokers: The Movie is a 2020 American reality comedy film directed by Chris Henchy, based on the truTV television series Impractical Jokers.
+Impractical Jokers: The Movie is a 2020 reality road comedy film directed by Chris Henchy, based on the truTV television series Impractical Jokers.
 The film stars Brian Quinn, James Murray, Sal Vulcano, and Joe Gatto, also known as The Tenderloins.
 It was theatrically released on February 21, 2020.
 The film received generally unfavorable reviews, but grossed $10 million against a budget of $3 million.

 Plot

 In 1994 Staten Island, a group of four teenage friends, Joe Gatto, Sal Vulcano, James Murray and Brian Quinn sneak into a Paula Abdul concert disguised as security personnel.
 However, they accidentally ruin the concert after Joe jumps out on stage and poorly acts as a hype man.
 The outcome embarrasses them and angers Abdul, who delivers a clothesline blow to Sal and vows to get her revenge on the Jokers.
 However, the incident inspires them to do practical joke challenges as a comedy gimmick.

-25 years later, in 2019, the four became celebrities as a result of their TV show, Impractical Jokers, but were surprised to see Abdul at a Red Lobster.
+Twenty-five years later, in 2019, the four became celebrities as a result of their TV show, Impractical Jokers, but were surprised to see Abdul at a Red Lobster.
 Abdul approaches but admits she is a huge fan and invites them to a party in Miami.
 However, shortly after Paula leaves, the group realizes she gave them only three tickets instead of four, meaning that one person cannot go.
-To decide who will be left out, they decide to road trip to Miami using Q's Crown Vic. while competing with each other in hidden-camera challenges; the one who loses will not get the ticket.
+To decide who will be left out, they decide to road trip to Miami using Q's Crown Vic while competing with each other in hidden-camera challenges; the one who loses will not get the ticket.

 Some of the significant challenges include: reading a eulogy to folks outside the Lincoln Memorial in Washington, D.C. and getting the listeners' approval; on a boat ride near Myrtle Beach in the Carolina coast, convincing passengers not to pick up someone in distress; getting roadside assistance from strangers; and interviewing for a staff job with the Atlanta Hawks while being fed silly actions and lines by the others.
 Individual challenges and pranks also arise.
 Sal gets locked in a motel room with a chained white tiger.
 Q must ride a horse while wearing a gladiator uniform to meet the others.
 Murr visits a club with scantily-clad women, only to be surprised by his family wishing him happy birthday behind a two-way mirror.
 Joe dresses like a cave troll to surprise a tour group.
-Q gives a presentation at a social media conference but the videotape footage includes a bit of his real parents acting out lead-in scenes of softcore porn.
+Q gives a presentation at a social media conference, but the videotape footage includes a bit of his real parents acting out lead-in scenes of softcore porn.
 Sal attends a fan party featuring Jaden Smith, dressed as Jaden's number-one fan.
 He shows off his tattoo of Smith from a previous season, but Smith has Sal get an updated one on his other thigh.